-Submerge the feet in a bucket of very hot water while at the same time applying an ice compress to the back of the neck.
+Submerge the feet in a bucket of hot (not scalding) water while at the same time applying an ice compress to the back of the neck.
 This actually draws the blood down to the feet away from the head.
 Reduction of pain coincides with the duration of application.

 Acupressure type massage can be helpful.
 See a trained acupressure therapist for instructions on procedures to do at home.

 Chiropractic adjustments and maintaining correct spinal alignment can be very supportive in the prevention of headaches that are triggered by muscle stress and spasm.